- Search The Registry

 *Agnes Smedley was born on this date in 1892.
 She was a white-American activist.

 The daughter of a laborer, she was born in Osgood, Missouri.
 At the age of ten, the family moved to Trinidad, Colorado.
 Her father, Charles Smedley, deserted the family in 1903 when she was fourteen.
-Agnes found work as a domestic servant in order to help to support her family.
-In 1908 Smedley passed the New Mexico teacher's examination and although only sixteen years old, started to teach only to return to Osgood to look after her younger brothers and sisters on the death of her mother.
+Agnes found work as a domestic servant to help to support her family.
+In 1908 Smedley passed the New Mexico teacher's examination and, although only sixteen years old, started to teach only to return to Osgood to look after her younger brothers and sisters on her mother's death.
 In 1911 Smedley came to Tempe College, immediately getting involved in student politics and the campus newspaper.

 In 1947 the House of Un-American Activities Committee (HUAC), chaired by J. Parnell Thomas, began an investigation into the Hollywood Motion Picture Industry.
-Smedley responded to these events by helping to form the Progressive Citizens of America, a civil rights group that was committed to defending Hollywood writers, directors and producers who had been named as communists or communist sympathizers by the HUAC committee.
-However, America was now entering the period of McCarthyism and this was the first of many smear stories circulated about Smedley and she decided to move to England in November 1949.
-Throughout her life she supported various views of intersectionality and its difficulty to coexist in America.
-Agnes Smedley went to Oxford in poor health and she died of acute circulatory failure there on May 6, 1950.
+Smedley responded to these events by helping to form the Progressive Citizens of America.
+This civil rights group was committed to defending Hollywood writers, directors, and producers named communists or communist sympathizers by the HUAC committee.
+However, America was now entering the period of McCarthyism, and this was the first of many smear stories circulated about Smedley she decided to move to England in November 1949.
+Throughout her life, she supported various views of intersectionality and its difficulty in coexisting in America.
+Agnes Smedley went to Oxford in poor health, and she died of acute circulatory failure there on May 6, 1950.